 Mount St. Mary’s requires that students whose native language is other than English must take the Test of English as a Foreign Language (TOEFL) and score no less than 550 on the exam in order to be admitted to the college.
 Students who need help in English after enrolling at Mount St. Mary’s should meet with the director of learning services.

 The Department of Foreign Languages and Literatures plays a primary role in both the major and minor in international studies, each of which has an advanced foreign language requirement.
-(These programs are described in detail elsewhere in this catalog—see the Department of Political Science.)
 Students majoring in international studies find a major or minor in a foreign language to be a natural complement to their chosen area of study.

-The department offers a Secondary Teacher Certification program in French, German, Latin and Spanish.
-Students complete the requirements in their chosen language major and the designated education courses.
-This program is subject to the approval of the Maryland State Department of Education.
+The department offers Secondary Teacher Certification programs in French, German, Latin and Spanish in conjunction with the Department of Education.
+Students in this program complete the requirements for a major in their chosen language and a set of designated education courses.
+This program follows the recommendations and requirements of the Maryland State Department of Education.